giellalt/giellalt.github.io/tts/text-normalisation.md

 ## Analysing text

-The tools to run the fst's are in `tools/tts/`.

-To compile, stand in `lang-xxx` (xxx your iso code) and write
+The tools to run the fst's are in *tools/tts/*.
+To compile, stand in *lang-xxx (*xxx* being your iso code) and write:

 `./configure --enable-tts`